 Borgarnes - 1 night

-- Transfer from Reykjavík Airport to Borgarnes for participants arriving on the ‘ASA designated’ flight
+- Transfer from Keflavik Airport to Borgarnes at 4.30pm.

 - Welcome Dinner

-Our tour commences in Borgarnes, capital of the county of Borgarfjörður, located some 70 kilometres north of Iceland’s capital, Reykjavík.
-Those arriving on the ASA ‘designated’ flight will be transferred by private coach to Hotel Hamar, on the outskirts of Borgarnes, which has fine views of the surrounding countryside.
+We commence the tour with a transfer by coach to Borgarnes, capital of the county of Borgarfjörður, located some 70 kilometres north of Iceland’s capital, Reykjavík.
+We will be based at the Hotel Hamar, on the outskirts of Borgarnes, which has fine views of the surrounding countryside.
 Tonight we enjoy a welcome dinner at our hotel.
 (Overnight Borgarnes) D

 Stykkishólmur - 2 nights